KhmerASR/KhmerASR.github.io/source/_posts/2015-06-13-khmer-phonemic-inventory.markdown

 sound waves as input and produce the corresponding words, phrases, or sentences being spoken as text and indeed it is a transcription task which transforms verbal articulation into the written ones.
-Besides, the rudimentary stage in the speech processing task is to deal with acoustic properties of the language to come up with the criterion for pronouncation so that transcription job can be made possible.
+Besides, the rudimentary stage in the speech processing task is to deal with acoustic properties of the language to come up with the criterion for pronuncation so that transcription job can be made possible.

 Below section roughly described the acoustic features of Khmer language and provided the transcription in IPA and Arpabet format to represent the Phonemes of each character.

-### Khmer alpabet and pronouncation
+### Khmer alpabet and pronuncation
 In Cambodian script (called Khmer letters)​ there are 33 consonants, 24 dependent vowels, 12 independent vowels and several diacritic symbols. <!-- more -->Most consonants have reduced or modified forms, called sub-consonants, when they occur as the second member of a consonant cluster.